sdaza/income-mobility-le-gap/readme.md

 ## Reproduce analysis

-- `src` contains all the code and functions to reproduce the analysis
+- `src` contains all the code and functions to reproduce the analysis.
--  Set the working directory as the main folder of the repository in R, and then run the `source.R` file
+-  In `R`, set the working directory as the main folder of the repository.
+Then run the `source.R` file.

 ## Priors